Flight Chief of Flight A in the 617th Bomb Squadron

 Lockbourne Army Air Base, OH – Davis not only commanded their flying unit, but also served as Base Commander.
 On December 9, 1998, President Bill Clinton advanced Lt General Davis to a ‘FULL’ General awarding him Four Stars.

 In a WWII magazine, the question was asked, “Who will keep history alive when our WWII veterans are all gone?”
-Edwards, a fine, unassuming man, still works very hard to keep history correct and alive and volunteers much of his time to answer this question.
-If we are lucky, Edwards, our unsung hero, will be able to continue on in this valuable role educating youth, civic groups and the general public so that they may carry forward this very important part of American history, and there are many chapters of Tuskegee Airmen, Inc. all over the United States that labor diligently to carry out these goals alongside these heroes.
+Edwards, a fine, unassuming man, worked very hard to keep history correct and alive and volunteers much of his time to answer this question.
+Edwards, our unsung hero, continued on in this valuable role educating youth, civic groups and the general public so that they may carry forward this very important part of American history, and there are many chapters of Tuskegee Airmen, Inc. all over the United States that labor diligently to carry out these goals alongside these heroes.

 The CAF Red Tail Squadron is a volunteer-driven organization dedicated to educating audiences across the country about the history and legacy of the Tuskegee Airmen, America’s first black military pilots and their support personnel.
 Learn more at www.redtail.org.